himanimalhotra17/subscription-analytics-tableau-project/README.md

 This project analyzes the full customer lifecycle of a subscription-based digital product.
 The objective was to identify conversion bottlenecks, optimize retention, and improve customer lifetime value (LTV).

-The analysis replicates a real-world Product Analyst workflow used in SaaS companies.
+The dashboard provides end-to-end lifecycle analytics from acquisition to churn replicating the analysis workflow used in real-world SaaS companies.

 ---